yangli-learning/sumoTrajectoryData/README.md

 e.g. '11.5' means the 5th trajectory on the 11th route.

 - `segmentXX` is id of the road segment on which the trajectory is sampled from.
-The edge ids are consistent with the Open Street Map.
+The segment ids are consistent with the Open Street Map.

 ---------------------------------
 ### Where are the route files/map files?